alfreimaz/mainwebsite/content/posts/articles/dynamicEssay.md

 \
 Now, both methods seem to work on their own.
 However, there is an argument to be made in favour of the second one.
-Consider our previous example with one improviser renaming the character Alice to "Bob\".
+Consider our previous example with one improviser renaming the character Alice to "Bob".
 Usually, players will solve this mistake by claiming that the character played by the improviser who made mistake was in fact the one misremembering.
-In short, we shift the mistake from the improviser to the character, with someone saying something the likes of "You can't even remember the names of my friends, how am I supposed to trust you?\", simultaneously addressing the mistake and utilising it to add depth to the scene, introducing new stakes.
+In short, we shift the mistake from the improviser to the character, with someone saying something the likes of "You can't even remember the names of my friends, how am I supposed to trust you?", simultaneously addressing the mistake and utilising it to add depth to the scene, introducing new stakes.
 This could still works with our first method were we to treat both the mistake and the players addressing it as the cause of a singular update, but the other most common way of treating such a mistake does not grant the same favour.
 That other technique is to actually have the mistake be right.
-Suppose that, later on, Alice comes out and says "I have been lying this whole time, going under many aliases\".
-Then, because our initial statement that "the character's name is Alice\" was taken, as we assumed, as a belief update, there exists no world left satisfying the proposition that "the character's name is not Alice\".
+Suppose that, later on, Alice comes out and says "I have been lying this whole time, going under many aliases".
+Then, because our initial statement that "the character's name is Alice" was taken, as we assumed, as a belief update, there exists no world left satisfying the proposition that "the character's name is not Alice".
 As such, this new revelation should also end in a contradiction, and therefore be rejected by the audience as some kind of mistake.
 Yet it is not.
 It is, as we said, taken as a *revelation*, in much the same ways as the dentist example was, a plot-twist.
 This double nature of how people interpret contradiction seems to be the final nail in the coffin for that particular method.
-One could argue that instead of taking naming statements as "the character's name is Alice\", we should take them as "that character was called Alice\", weakening the proposition, and allowing worlds where the wrong name was used in the beginning to still hold true.
-This however prevents us from explaining the perceived mistake, as "that character was called Alice\" and "that character was called Bob\", are non-contradictory[^8].\
+One could argue that instead of taking naming statements as "the character's name is Alice", we should take them as "that character was called Alice", weakening the proposition, and allowing worlds where the wrong name was used in the beginning to still hold true.
+This however prevents us from explaining the perceived mistake, as "that character was called Alice" and "that character was called Bob", are non-contradictory[^8].\
 \
 Both mending cases can however be explained by our second method.
-Suppose the mistake is taken as wrong, and the blame shifted to the character, then the contradiction arises for there was a presupposition that "What characters say is right\", which gets canceled or at least weakened by addressing the mistake.
-On the other hand, suppose that Alice turned out to be lying, then that same statement (or the weaker "Characters do not lie\"[^9]) is the one at the core of the contradiction, canceled by the revelation.
+Suppose the mistake is taken as wrong, and the blame shifted to the character, then the contradiction arises for there was a presupposition that "What characters say is right", which gets canceled or at least weakened by addressing the mistake.
+On the other hand, suppose that Alice turned out to be lying, then that same statement (or the weaker "Characters do not lie"[^9]) is the one at the core of the contradiction, canceled by the revelation.
 This, however, crucially relies on the audience's own pragmatic inference, and therefore relies on the characters being treated in much the same way we treat actual